Early Life (2356 – 2374)

 He learned to relish these fleeting moments at the Helm and vowed that he would work hard to prove himself capable of being placed on the duty officer rotation for Flight Controllers.
 Promoted to Lieutenant Junior Grade in the summer of 2380, that hard work paid off; he was also promoted to Duty Flight Controller and would regularly stand a shift on the Bridge, usually Gamma or Delta shift.

 In 2384, Alexander was promoted to full Lieutenant and transferred to the Nebula-class U.S.S.
-Endeavour.
+Hathaway.
 He relished the challenge of being part of the leadership team of a much bigger staff and, more importantly, of getting behind the controls of a much larger ship.
-The Endeavour was about to begin a long-term deep space exploration mission, which only made Alexander more excited for his new posting.
+The Hathaway was about to begin a long-term deep space exploration mission, which only made Alexander more excited for his new posting.

-Two years into the mission, the Endeavour encountered a xenophobic race who policed their territory severely.
-When the Endeavour strayed into their space accidentally, they quickly came under attack.
+Two years into the mission, the Hathaway encountered a xenophobic race who policed their territory severely.
+When the Hathaway strayed into their space accidentally, they quickly came under attack.
 The Chief Flight Control Officer was killed in the ensuing battle, forcing Alexander to take the Helm and he managed to deploy a few combat manoeuvres of his own devising that allowed the Nebula-class starship to retreat.

 With the Chief Flight Control Officer dead, Alexander was promoted to replace her.
 While he’d seen death first-hand at the Academy and he’d lost a friend in combat during his time on the Aurora, this was the first time that he’d been promoted to replace a dead colleague and friend.
-It didn’t sit well with him, but he made sure that he worked hard to try and be as good a leader as she had been.
+He found it a difficult transition, but he made sure that he worked hard to try and be as good a leader as she had been.

 The Endeavour returned from her deep-space mission in 2389 and put into the Antares Fleet Yards, Utopia Planitia having been destroyed during the first year of their five-year mission.
 There, she would undergo a six-month refit.
 As a result, Alexander received new orders to report aboard the Vesta-class U.S.S.
 Hypatia as her Chief Flight Control Officer.